Legal Studies

 Upon completion of this course, the student will be able to:

-- integrate computer research into the creation of appropriate documents such as legal research databases and electronic practice guides.
+- integrate computer research into the creation of legal documents.

 LA 322 Advanced Legal Research and Writing